IchsanR/mamarecipe-frontend-v1/README.md

 - Connect with database
 - <a href="#setup-env-example">Setup .env</a>
-- Type ` npm run dev` To Start Development
-- Type ` npm run start` To Start Production
+- Type ` npm start` To Start Development

 <p align="right">(<a href="#top">back to top</a>)</p>